 All participants must sign our waiver form.
-All volunteers under the age of 18 will need a waiver form signed by their parent or guardian to participate in the cleanup.
+All volunteers under the age of 18 will need a waiver form signed by their parent, legal guardian, or authorized agent of the parent to participate in the cleanup.
 This includes school and church groups, and boy scout and girl scout troops.
 Forms are available for download below and at cleanup sites on Coastal Cleanup Day.

 Coastal Cleanup Day is an effective, and rewarding opportunity to give something back to our community and the environment by spending just three hours of your morning picking up trash while enjoying a local park or beach.
 You can make your contribution even greater and cut down on the trash created at the Cleanup by bringing your own reusable supplies (water bottle, gardening gloves, trash bucket etc.).
 Safety is our first priority for any beach cleanup, so wear a hat, sunscreen, gloves, and closed-toe shoes and come on out to one of our approximately 20 Cleanup sites in Ventura County.

-The mission of CCD is to engage people to remove debris from our beaches and waterways; to identify the sources of marine debris; and ultimately to change the behaviors that cause pollution.
+The mission of Coastal Cleanup Day is to engage people to remove debris from our beaches and waterways; to identify the sources of marine debris; and ultimately to change the behaviors that cause pollution.

 Garbage can come from our homes, walkways, and streets, and travels through storm drains or other channels to reach the sea.
 Without the help of amazing

-Coastal Cleanup Day 2015, marked the 30 anniversary of was another successful event in Ventura County.
-Over 2,800 volunteers cleaned up 43 miles of beaches and inland waterways, removing nearly 10,500 pounds of trash and recyclables!
-Statewide in 2015, more than 68,000 volunteers collected more than 1.1 million pounds of debris.
-It was the largest California Cleanup – geographically- ever held, with more than 900 sites located in 54 California Counties.
+Information on Coastal Cleanup Day 2021: Coastal Cleanup Day 2021 marked the 37th anniversary of what was another successful event in Ventura County.
+1,685 volunteers cleaned up 39 miles of beaches and inland waterways, removing 16,425 pounds of trash and recyclables.
+Statewide in 2019, more than 71,000 volunteers collected more than 800,000 pounds of debris at more than 1,000 sites across California!